-Cesium (Cs) is a member of the alkali metal elements.
-There is no evidence regarding the necessity of Cs in animal metabolism, and it induces toxicity at high concentrations 5).
-Cs accumulates in the human liver, kidneys, and brain after intravenous administration.
-The half-life of Cs in a human male adult ranges from 50-150 days ^{6,7,8}).
-An application of Cs to the human cervical cancer cell line, HeLa cells, showed that its proliferation was suppressed by Cs in a dose-dependent manner 9).
-The Cs effects on cell proliferation was thought to be involved in the intracellular metabolism; i.e., Cs suppressed pyruvate kinase activity.
+Cs to the human cervical cancer cell line, HeLa cells, showed that its proliferation was suppressed by Cs in a dose-dependent manner9).
+Cs effects on cell proliferation are thought to involve intracellular metabolism; e.g., Cs suppressed pyruvate kinase activity.
 Pyruvate kinase is a glycolysis enzyme catalyzing conversion of phosphoenolpyruvate to pyruvate.
-Extracellular Cs was incorporated into intracellular spaces, then, the incorporated Cs competed with cytoplasmic potassium which was required for pyruvate kinase activity 10.
+Extracellular Cs was incorporated into intracellular spaces, then, the incorporated Cs competed with cytoplasmic potassium, which is required for pyruvate kinase activity10).

-The suppression of fibroblast overgrowth may be brought about by an adequate healing process; therefore, I hypothesized that application of Cs is effective in suppression of fibroblast proliferation.
-In the present study, I evaluated the effect of Cs on murine fibroblast NIH/3T3 cell proliferation and whether Cs was able to suppress the fibroblast proliferation or not.
+The suppression of fibroblast overgrowth may be brought about by an adequate healing process; therefore, we hypothesized that application of Cs is effective in suppression of fibroblast proliferation.
+In the present study, we evaluated the effect of Cs on murine fibroblast NIH/3T3 cell proliferation and whether Cs was able to suppress the fibroblast proliferation or not.